golangci-lint

 • linter: gosec

-• pattern: Subprocess launch(ed with variable|ing should be audited)
+• pattern: G204: Subprocess launched with variable

-• why: Too many false-positives for parametrized shell calls
+• why: Too many false-positives for parametrized shell calls.

 EXC0008